Matu-code/Matey_Portfolio/README.md

 - Applied speech-to-text models using the speech recognition library
 - Contributed to writing a technical report covering the project, particularly focusing on the data aspects

+# Kaggle – MODELING – Kaggle competitions

+-	I sometimes participate in Kaggle competitions for fun as I use this opportunity to practice my modelling skills.
+-	Using different models such as XGBRboost, CatBoost, Lightgbm and ensemble.
+-	Using hyperparameter tuning such as GridSearchCV and Optuna.